hKedia/dShare/report/README.md

 Implementation
 ==============

-This section describes the workings of the application.
+This section describes the workings of the different components of the *dShare* application.

 Smart Contract
 --------------